city budget

 Personnel and Finance Committee -

-Staff said benefits costs were increasing while overtime was decreasing in the 2026 budget discussion.
+Staff indicated benefits costs were increasing while overtime was decreasing.

 Personnel and Finance Committee -